WordPress vs Google Sites: Which is Better for You?

 When comparing Google Sites to WordPress for online selling, WordPress is the better option.
 Google Sites requires additional tools and doesn’t have built-in online store features.

 In contrast, WordPress has many plugins, including WooCommerce, which makes setting up an online store easier.
-With its many features and secure payment options, WordPress is the preferred platform for eCommerce.
+With its many features and secure payment options, WordPress is the preferred platform for e-commerce.

 b) Blogging